Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Ebola Vaccine Description

 September 12, 2016 – Bavarian Nordic A/S announced that Janssen Vaccines & Prevention B.V.
 (Janssen) had completed a submission to the World Health Organization (WHO) for Emergency Use Assessment and Listing (EUAL) for its investigational preventive Ebola prime-boost vaccine regimen, which includes Bavarian Nordic’s MVA-BN® Filo vaccine.
 Paul Stoffels, M.D., Chief Scientific Officer, Johnson & Johnson, commented in a press statement, "We must take action now so that a tragedy on the scale of West Africa never happens again.
 Having an Ebola vaccine available is critical for global preparedness.
 If the WHO grants an emergency use listing, this will accelerate the availability of Janssen's investigational vaccine regimen to the international community in the event another Ebola crisis occurs."

 October 22, 2014 – Bavarian Nordic A/S announced a global license and supply agreement for its MVA-BN Filovirus (Ebola and Marburg) vaccine candidate with Crucell Holland B.V., one of the Janssen Pharmaceutical Companies of Johnson & Johnson.

 Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Ebola Vaccine Clinical Trials

-The ability to make the immune system respond to the virus after vaccination with Zabdeno and Mvabea was studied in a total of 3,367 adults, adolescents and children who participated in five clinical studies conducted in Europe, Africa, and the USA.
-These studies demonstrated that the vaccine regimen is safe and could induce an immune response against the Ebola virus.
+The ability to make the immune system response after vaccination with Zabdeno and Mvabea was studied in a total of 3,367 adults, adolescents, and children who participated in five clinical studies conducted in Europe, Africa, and the USA.